T-Troll/alienfx-tools/Doc/alienfx-gui.md

 Run `alienfx-gui.exe`.
 First, use "Devices and Lights" tab to configure out devices and lights settings, if you don't run `Alienfx-probe` yet.
 Use "Colour" tab for simple lights setup (these colours and modes will stay as default until AWCC run or modified by another app), even after reboot.
+There are 4 Software effect modes avaliable:
-You can also assign event for light to react on (power state, performance indicator, or just activity light), as well as a colour for reaction at "Monitoring" tab.
+ - Monitoring - Assign event for lights to react on (power state, performance indicator, or just activity light), as well as a colour for reaction at "Monitoring" tab.
+ - Ambient - Assign lights to change colors with the screen zones.
+ - Haptics - Lights will react on sound played by the system or external sounds.
+ - Off - Disable software effects.
 Tray menu (right-click on tray button) available all the time for some fast switch functions, application hide to tray completely then minimized.
 ```
 How it works